Why is circulation important?

 Unfortunately, if you are sedentary for prolong periods like sitting for too long, on a long-haul flight or bed-ridden, your “second heart” is inactive and blood can pool around our ankles and this can lead to pain in the lower legs and ankles.

-REVITIVE Circulation Boosters can help to improve your circulation and reduce some of the symptoms of poorer circulation.
+REVITIVE Circulation Booster can help to improve your circulation and reduce some of the symptoms of poorer circulation.

 Facts about circulation